mikeperry-tor/vanguards/README_SECURITY.md

 ```

 These backend instances will then still monitor and react to bandwidth side
-channel attacks and Rendezvous Point overuse, without changing your layer2 or
+channel attacks and Rendezvous Point overuse, while still using the same
-layer3 guards.
+layer2 and layer3 guards as your Management Server.

 ## Monitor Your Service